A History of St. Alphonsus Parish

 After the beginnings of the community in 1938, the parish built a church and celebrated its first Mass in the new church on Easter Sunday, 1950.
 The School Sisters of St. Francis came to the parish in 1949 to begin their work staffing the new parish school.
 In 1950 the first stage of the school building was completed and occupied.
 The second phase of the building was completed eight years later.

 In the same year, the parish built a convent for the sisters who were teaching in the school.
 Sisters lived in this convent until the middle 90’s.
 Gradually the building was also used as offices and classrooms.
 Today it is called the Parish Ministry Center.
 Likewise, the parish built a rectory early on and several priests lived there until 2002.
-As plans were made for another remodeling, the former rectory is now known as the Outreach Building and houses offices for the Volunteer Missionary Movement, Southwest Interfaith, St. Vincent de Paul Society and the Greendale Food Pantry.
+In 2018 the old rectory was torn down to the foundation and rebuilt as the new Parish House.
+The Parish House now provides apartment style living space for 3 priests, a guest apartment, and houses the Greendale Food Pantry and the Parish Benefit Auction work room.

 When the parish was first formed in 1938, Rev. Frederic Arnold was appointed as the first Pastor.
 He served until the summer of 1941 when Rev. Joseph Spangler was named resident Pastor for the parish.
 Fr.
 Spangler served the parish for 20 years from 1941 until 1961 when Rev. Louis Koren succeeded him.
 Fr.
 Koren served until 1968 when he was replaced as Pastor by Rev. Martin Gloudeman.
 Fr.
 Gloudeman served for nine years until he was replaced in 1977 by Rev. Carrol Straub.
 In 1991 Fr.
 Straub was succeeded as Pastor by Rev. Richard Aiken.
 Fr.
 Aiken served as Pastor until 2005 when Rev. David Meinholz succeeded him.
 In February of 2007 Fr.
 Dave died suddenly.
 In June, 2007, Fr.
-Alan Jurkus was named Pastor and today he serves with Rev. Walter Vogel as Associate Pastor, who will retire in June, 2008.
-St. Alphonsus Parish gradually developed a staff of 10 people including 2 priests, 2 deacons, one sister, and 5 lay ministers.
+Alan Jurkus was named Pastor and he served unitl 2014.
+In 2014 Fr Aaron Esch took over as Pastor and today he serves along with Rev. Britto Suresh.
+St. Alphonsus Parish has a staff of 10 people including 2 priests, 2 deacons and one sister.

 After the Second Vatican Council, which convened in 1962, St. Alphonsus was in the forefront of adapting to and incorporating the changes brought about by that Council.
 St. Alphonsus formed its first Parish Council in August of 1970.